Netflix/vmaf/resource/doc/VMAF_Python_library.md

   workspace/model/test_model.pkl \
   --subj-model MLE --cache-result --parallelize

-./run_testing VMAF resource/example/example_raw_dataset.py --subj-model MLE \
+./run_testing VMAF resource/example/example_raw_dataset.py \
-  --cache-result --parallelize
+  --subj-model MLE --cache-result --parallelize
 ```

-Note that for the `--subj-model` option to have effect, the input dataset file must follow a format similar to [example_raw_dataset.py](resource/example/example_raw_dataset.py).
-Specifically, for each dictionary element in `dis_videos`, instead of having a key named 'dmos' or 'groundtruth' as in [example_dataset.py](resource/example/example_dataset.py), it must have a key named 'os' (stand for opinion score), and the value must be a list of numbers.
-This is the 'raw opinion score' collected from subjective experiments, which is used as the input to the custom subjective models.
+Note that for the `--subj-model` option to have effect, the input dataset file must follow a format similar to [example_raw_dataset.py](../../resource/example/example_raw_dataset.py).
+Specifically, for each dictionary element in `dis_videos`, instead of having a key named 'dmos' or 'groundtruth' as in [example_dataset.py](../../resource/example/example_dataset.py), it must have a key named `os` (stands for opinion score), and the value must be a list of numbers.
+This is the "raw opinion score" collected from subjective experiments, which is used as the input to the custom subjective models.

 ### Cross Validation